The Near Earth Asteroid Rendezvous (NEAR) spacecraft, after trave... | Channels for Pearson+

 1

-Step 4: Substitute the values into the formula from Step 3.
-Use the value of G (gravitational constant), the orbital radius of NEAR, and the mass of Eros.
+Substitute the values of G, M, and r into the formula to find the gravitational acceleration, g, at the surface of Eros.

-Step 5: Solve for T (orbital period) by taking the square root of the result from Step 4 to find the period in seconds.
-Convert this into a more convenient unit of time if necessary.
+Interpret the result to understand how the gravitational acceleration at the surface of Eros compares to that on Earth.

 Verified video answer for a similar problem: